 Yes, some witches practice black magic, not all, and not even the majority.
 So why the inference that all witchcraft has a menacing element?

 The persecution of witches (mostly women, but men too) is a time honored tradition of suppressing power.
 Not magical power mind you, but that which resists the ruling powers of the prevailing institution.
 One very effective method to thwart opposition is to cast aspersions that create fear, and also promise repercussion for offenses.
 For the sake of this discussion, it plays out as convincing the masses that a witch is to be feared and reviled, and also to prosecute and punish accused witches, up to and including death.

 The rest of the definition, the casting of spells and use of invocation is accurate enough, if not amusing.
-By that definition, I was a witch sitting in the pew of the Roman Catholic Cathedral attached to the church school that I attended for 9 years—because if chanting litanies to the saints doesn’t fit the description of a spell, and calling forth the body and blood of a religious icon, a man who died over 2,000 years ago isn’t invocation of a spirit, then I guess I don’t what is.
+By that definition, I was a witch sitting in the pew of the Roman Catholic Cathedral attached to the church school that I attended for 9 years—because if chanting litanies to the saints doesn’t fit the description of a spell, and calling forth the body and blood of a religious icon, a man who died over 2,000 years ago isn’t invocation of a spirit, then I guess I don’t know what is.